Puppet Enterprise database maintenance

 su - pe-postgres -s /bin/bash -c "vacuumdb -z --verbose <DATABASE NAME>"

-pg_dumpall command dumps the complete set of PE databases to an SQL file on disk.
-After you’ve created a back up of your PE databases, you can restore them at any time.
+pg_dumpall command dumps the complete set of PE databases to a SQL file on disk.
+After you’ve created a backup of your PE databases, you can restore them at any time.